vibewell25/vibewell/docs/docs/guides/notification-system-guide.md

 ## Overview

-The Vibewell notification system provides a way to communicate important information to users through the application interface.
+The VibeWell notification system provides a way to communicate important information to users through the application interface.
 Notifications can be related to bookings, loyalty programs, marketing campaigns, or general system messages.

 Key features:
 - Real-time notification badge with unread count